biblia-del-pueblo/BibleMarkdown/README.md

 To show a help page execute `bibmark -?`.

-Alernatively, on Windows you can also install BibleMarkdown with the MSI Installer.
+Alernatively, on Windows, you can also install BibleMarkdown with the MSI Installer.

 # Documentation
 Bible Markdown is normal pandoc Markdown with the following extensions: